Sinfolke/ispa-parser/README.md

   see ```concepts/syntax```

 ### Latest commit changes
-  - updated cmake building script
+  - Improvements to build system
-  - more converted rules to c++
+  - Some error handling mechanisms